achabotl/pambox/docs/speech/index.rst

 It might seem a bit over-complicated, but it allows for an easier storing of the results of an experiment.

-Additionally, the models can add another keys to the results dictionary.
+Additionally, the models can add any other keys to the results dictionary.
 For example, a model can return some of its internal attributes, its internal representation, etc.